-If we count only one person as living in your property we can give you a discount of 25%.
+If we count one person as living in your property we can give you a 25% discount.

-If we disregard all residents within the property we can give you a discount of 50%.
+If we disregard all residents within the property we can give you a 50% discount.

 We made these changes for the following reasons:

-- To encourage owners to bring under-occupied properties back into use in view of the housing shortage both in the borough and across the country.
+- To encourage owners to bring under occupied properties back into use in the view of the housing shortage both in the borough and across the country.

-- To discourage owners from leaving properties unoccupied for any length of time in view of the housing shortage and cost to the local economy.
+- To discourage owners from leaving properties unoccupied for any length of time in view of the housing shortage and cost in the local economy.

-- To spread the costs of council services over a wider tax base so council tax can be lower for residents.
+- To spread the cost of council services over a wider tax base so Council Tax can be lower for residents.